microchip-pic-avr-examples/pic18f47q10-adcc-rgb-led-control-using-touch-sensors/README.md

 **Note:**

-*1. Two timers are used to detect the duration of button press to handle various operations.*
+1. *Two timers are used to detect the duration of button press to handle various operations.*
-2. If the buttons are pressed and released within 3 seconds , the necessary actions are taken (i.e. brightness control and color change).
+2. *If the buttons are pressed and released within 3 seconds , the necessary actions are taken (i.e. brightness control and color change).*
 3. If the buttons are pressed for more than 3 seconds, it will be detected as fault condition and no action will be taken.
 4. This time out can be configured from 1 sec to 3 secs in the firmware using appropriate macro.
 5. Don’t drive the LEDs to maximum brightness.
 Because it will generate excessive heat and draw more current than advisable (up to 0.7A), which could potentially damage the main board.